xinshuoLei/IMT542/documentations/local_setup_guide.md

 uvicorn app:app --host 0.0.0.0 --port 8000
 ```

-> **Note:** Running on port 8000 is optional.
+> Running on port 8000 is optional.
 If you use a different port or host, remember to update the API URL in the [extension's options page](#configure-api-url-if-needed).

-The API will be available at: `http://localhost:8000`
+If you used the default command above (with no changes to host or port), the API will be available at: `http://localhost:8000`

 **Verify the API is running:**